shin1mk/shin1mk/README.md

 🛠️ Currently actively working on the development of my own projects.

-📱 Easily reach me via email at shin.m.dp.ua@gmail.com or on https://www.linkedin.com/in/shininswift 🛸
+📱 Easily reach me on https://www.linkedin.com/in/shininswift 🛸

 📍 I live in Ukraine, in Dnipro.